pixley/pixley.github.io/portfolio.md

 * Contextual ping, a la *Apex Legends*
 * Runtime physics asset merging

 *Rogue Company* was launched into open beta on 1 October 2020 simultaneously on Windows (via Epic Games Store), Xbox One, PlayStation 4, and Nintendo Switch.
 It was later ported to Xbox Series X\|S and PlayStation 5 (25 Nov 2020 and 30 Mar 2021, respectively).
+Support for the Switch version has since been dropped.
 You can see more about the game at [the *Rogue Company* website](https://www.roguecompany.com).

 See [the "Rogue Reveal" for Kestrel](https://www.youtube.com/watch?v=IfRdjNr4pzk), the last Rogue I worked on before leaving Hi-Rez.
 Kestrel was released as part of the Year 1, Season 1 update.